Your Privacy Rights

 Your choices about collection and use of your information

 - At any time a consumer user can choose to no longer receive commercial or promotional emails or newsletters from us by accessing your user account and opting out.
-You also will be given the opportunity, in any commercial e-mail that we send to you, to opt out of receiving such messages in the future.
+You also will be given the opportunity, in any commercial e-mail that we send to you, to opt out of receiving such messages by simply clicking on the unsubscribe link in the footer of any email from us or contact us at firstname.lastname@example.org.
 It may take up to 10 days for us to process an opt-out request.
 We may send you other types of transactional and relationship e-mail communications, such as service announcements, administrative notices, and surveys, without offering you the opportunity to opt out of receiving them.

 - If you prefer not to have us share your postal mailing information with these selected providers of goods and services that may be of interest to you, you can notify us at any time by emailing us at email@example.com.